 - Club Meetings

 - Project Meetings

 - 4-H Summer Camp

 - Project Day

 - 4-H Ambassadors

 - 4-H Youth Leader Association

-- Bowl-a-thon

 - Cloverbud Day Camps

 - 4-H Open House(s)

-- Music and Drama Festival

-- Communication Arts festival
+- Creative Arts Festival

 - 4-H Afterschool and more.

 It is truly amazing what can be accomplished, explored and learned through our own Sheboygan County 4-H Program.
 From the skills that are developed, the projects that are mastered and the assets that are gained it is clear that 4-H experiences provide a foundation to help youth understand the "big picture" of life and find purpose and meaning.
 Check out all the great 4-H projects offered in Sheboygan County as you explore this year's 4-H Project Enrollment Guide.